TWK-1803/Projects/README.md

 ## Inverse Kinematics

 I was looking into procedural animation and came across a lot of interesting ideas with a lot of interesting applications.
 The main drawback I saw was that the approaches I saw tended to require a ton of computation to get right, and it only got more complex the more joints that got added into the system.
 I ended up looking into the Forward And Backward Reching Inverse Kinematics algorithm (FABRIK) and it looked simple enough to put together a prototype in an afternoon.
 Honestly, I can believe how realistic and complex the results appear for such a simple idea.
-Granted, I didn't do any very impressive with this implementation, but the fact that I was able to get things up and working in such a short time is a massive credit to the creators of the algorithm.
+Granted, I didn't do anything very impressive with this implementation, but the fact that I was able to get things up and working in such a short time is a massive credit to the creators of the algorithm.
 This is probably the shortest and least problematic project in this entire repo.
 Oh well, guess they can't all be horrible, torturous creatures that fight me in every step of their lifecycle.
 The coding gods must like me today.

 ## Magic Trick